STANFORD-O’CONNOR FMRP JUSTICE EQUITY, DIVERSITY and INCLUSION VISION:

 Highlights of Past and Present Resident Projects Centered on Inclusivity and Advocacy

-Establishing a Patient Advisory Council at the IHCSCV Residency Clinic - explored the facilitators and barriers to creating a PAC in our residency clinic and developed a pilot program to implement the PAC in the Indian Health Center FMC.
+• Establishing a Patient Advisory Council at the IHCSCV Residency Clinic - explored the facilitators and barriers to creating a PAC in our residency clinic and developed a pilot program to implement the PAC in the FMC.

-Medical Mandarin elective course - created and designed by a Stanford-O’Connor faculty member and resident for Stanford medical students, the multi-session course covered language and cultural sessions to help students provide optimal care to Mandarin-speaking patients
+• Medical Mandarin elective course - created and designed by a residency faculty member and resident for Stanford medical students, the multi-session course covered language and cultural sessions to help students provide optimal care to Mandarin-speaking patients